telerik/maui-docs/knowledge-base/chart-line-series-datapoint-markers.md

 ## Description

-Is there a way to turn on Data Point Markers for RadCartesianChart LineSeries?
-This can be really helpful in case there is only one result the chart doesn't show the value of the result.
+Is there a way to turn on Data Point Markers for the `RadCartesianChart` Line Series?
+I want to use this when there is only one result and the Chart doesn't show the value of this result.

 ## Solution

-You would need to use the native chart for Android and iOS in order to display data point markers on LineSeries of the CartesianChart.
+To display data point markers on the Line Series of the Cartesian Chart, use the native Chart for Android and iOS.

 **1.** Define the Chart in XAML: